VR-25/acc/README.md

 # Reboot after <pauseCapacity> is reached and <seconds> (e.g., rebootOnPause=60) have passed (disabled if null).
 If this doesn't make sense to you, you probably don't need it.
 rebootOnPause=

+# Reboot after charger is unplugged and <seconds> (e.g., rebootOnUnplug=60) have passed (disabled if null).
+This is a workaround for re-enabling charging.
+rebootOnUnplug=

+# Minimum charging on/off toggling interval (seconds)
+chargingOnOffDelay=1

+# English (en) and Portuguese (pt) are the main languages supported.
+Refer to the localization section below for all available languages and translation information.
+language=en
 ```